We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To prevent injury, a person should follow the manufacturer’s instructions and seek advice from a qualified fitness trainer if they are new to using treadmills.

-Individuals may also wish to consider other brands that offer home gym equipment before making a final decision to purchase a treadmill.
+Individuals may also wish to consider other brands offering home gym equipment before purchasing a treadmill.